rolspace/www.rolandoramos.tech/_posts/2014-10-20-bravely-default-is-good-not-great.markdown

 And finally, the one I believe is the best feature in the game: the ability to increase decrease the game's difficulty and or to turn off enemy encounters.
 This is extremely useful, especially for older gamers like myself.
 Now that I have used this, it will be very hard to play an RPG without something similar, for me, it changes the whole experience.
 Random encounters are the devil!

-<p>Now, onto the bad things...</p>
+Now, onto the bad things...

-<p><strong>[SPOILERS AHEAD]<&#47;strong></p>
+**[SPOILERS AHEAD]**

-<p>The game has a huge pacing problem.
-Everything seems fine until you reach a specific point in the story, and then, it seems like you got your own Norende sized hole to deal with.</p>
+The game has a pacing problem.
+Everything seems fine until you reach a specific point in the story, and then, it seems like you got your own Norende sized hole to deal with.
-<p>After finally beating the game I could not help but wonder why this decision was made.
+After finally beating the game I could not help but wonder why this decision was made.
 Why would the people who made the game decide that you had to repeat a specific section of the game four times (was it four or five?).
 In fact, that's not really the problem.
 The problem is that the repetition is boring.
-For me, it almost killed the game.</p>
+For me, it almost killed the game.
-<p>By Chapter 6 I was saying to myself: <strong>"This has got to be the last time, right?
-Right??"<&#47;strong> And then there were <em>two<&#47;em> more go-rounds.</p>
+By Chapter 6 I was saying to myself: **"This has got to be the last time, right?
+Right??"** And then there were <em>two</em> more go-rounds.

-<p>Unfortunately, this game&nbsp;is&nbsp;not going to&nbsp;win any RPG of the Decade awards, and one specific design choice turned&nbsp;what had been&nbsp;really fun game into a hassle I am not planning to repeat.
-I'm glad it's over.</p>
+Unfortunately, this game is not going to win any RPG of the Decade awards, and one specific design choice turned what had been really fun game into a hassle I am not planning to repeat.
+I'm glad it's over.

-<p><strong>[END SPOILERS]<&#47;strong></p>
+**[END SPOILERS]**

-<p>In the end, Bravely Default does a lot of things right, and it is one of the best games available for the 3DS.
-I say that if you have time to spare, then go ahead and play it, especially now that it should be a bit&nbsp;cheaper.
-It has one glaring flaw that drags&nbsp;down&nbsp;the last part of the game, but as a whole, Bravely Default&nbsp;is a good gaming experience.</p>
+In the end, Bravely Default does a lot of things right, and it is one of the best games available for the 3DS.
+I say that if you have time to spare, then go ahead and play it, especially now that it should be a bit cheaper.
+It has one glaring flaw that drags down the last part of the game, but as a whole, Bravely Default is a good gaming experience.